Dreded/RetroDoodads.com/content/guides/copy-sdcard.md

 ---
-title: "How to Copy one SD Card to Another"
+title: "Copying an SD Card"
-description: "A quick guide for cloning one SD card to another using a computer."
+description: "Learn how to copy an SD card to a new one using simple tools on Windows, macOS, and Linux."
 date: 2025-06-14
-weight: 1
+tags: ["guides", "sd card", "backup"]
 ---

 Copying an SD card is a great way to back up or duplicate your setup.
 Here’s how to do it.